egnyte/secure-and-govern-for-splunk/README.md

         - macro.conf --> Creating a macro in the App to allow single point of search in all the dashboard queries.
     - metadata : this folder consists a meta file which drives the App Access rights.
     - static : this folder consists default icons of the App.

+# Troubleshooting

+- Checking if the events are being indexed after configuring Add-on
+    - Click on "Search" in either Egnyte App or Add-on
+    - Run below query
+        ````egnyte_get_index````
+    > The current configuration would enable Add-on Input to call for the Egnyte API endpoint hit as soon as configurations are saved. it would sometime take few minutes for user to see the events in the index.

+- How to check the queries which are running for each panel?
+    - On each panel on the bottom right hand side there could be three small icons would be visible once scroll on that panel.
+        - Magnifying Glass : It would allow you to open a search window on a seperate screen to see the search which is executing.
+        - i icon: It would tell you the performance of that search query.
+It would depict how much time does this panel take to load against the number of records fetched.